-We are a healthy, thriving, vibrant and strongly-connected community Goals Objectives H1.
-People of all ages have improved personal health knowledge, practices and lifestyles 17.
-Support and facilitate affordable, accessible and locally driven preventative health events, programs and activities (Goal: H1, H2, H3, H4) 18.
-Work with government, peak bodies and services to reduce stigma and discrimination of mental illness and to ensure population groups at high risk, particularly children and H2.
-Community health and wellbeing is improved, particularly mental health young people, can access support when they need it (Goal: H1, H2, H3) Support parents, families and the community to understand the importance of child development in the first 1000 days, from pregnancy and throughout the first two years of a child's life (Goal: H1, H2, H3, H4) H3.
-A cohesive and inclusive community with well- developed social and community networks and assets 20.
-Recognise community groups as a primary contributor toward the social, health and wellbeing benefits of the community (Goal: H1, H2, H3) 21.
-Provide health promotion messaging and information, including healthy eating, benefits of physical activity and the harms of alcohol, tobacco and other drugs at Council events (Goal: H1, H2, H3, H4) H4.
-A natural and built environment that encourages active lifestyles 22.
-Work with organisations, government and businesses to increase accessible, affordable and nutritious food (i.e. community markets, community houses and gardens, schools) (Goal: H1, H2, H3, H4) Plan for and provide a safe and well-maintained network of roads, footpaths, tracks and trails to promote access, safety and health that connects our community (Goal: H1, H2, H3, H4) Work with community, sport and recreation groups to build capacity and to create opportunities to sustainably use community facilities and outdoor spaces (Goal: H1, H2, H3, H4) 25.
-Deliver quality and diverse sport and recreation facilities and spaces that increase community participation (Goal: H1, H2, H3, H4) 26.
-Increase public conversation and awareness of the changing climate and its impact to the health and wellbeing of the community (Goal: H1, H2, H3, H4)
+- 17. Support and facilitate affordable, accessible and locally driven preventative health events, programs and activities (Goal: H1, H2, H3, H4) - 18.
+Work with government, peak bodies and services to reduce stigma and discrimination of mental illness and to ensure population groups at high risk, particularly children and young people, can access support when they need it 15 (Goal: H1, H2, H3) - 19.
+Support parents, families and the community to understand the importance of child development in the first 1000 days, from pregnancy and throughout the first two years of a child's life16 (Goal: H1, H2, H3, H4) - 20.
+Recognise community groups as a primary contributor toward the social, health and wellbeing benefits of the community (Goal: H1, H2, H3) - 21.
+Provide health promotion messaging and information, including healthy eating, benefits of physical activity and the harms of alcohol, tobacco and other drugs at Council events (Goal: H1, H2, H3, H4) - 22.
+Work with organisations, government and businesses to increase accessible, affordable and nutritious food (i.e. community markets, community houses and gardens, schools) (Goal: H1, H2, H3, H4) - 23.
+Plan for and provide a safe and well-maintained network of roads, footpaths, tracks and trails to promote access, safety and health that connects our community (Goal: H1, H2, H3, H4) - 24.
+Work with community, sport and recreation groups to build capacity and to create opportunities to sustainably use community facilities and outdoor spaces (Goal: H1, H2, H3, H4) - 25.
+Deliver quality and diverse sport and recreation facilities and spaces that increase community participation (Goal: H1, H2, H3, H4) - 26.
+Increase public conversation and awareness of the changing climate and its impact to the health and wellbeing of the community17 (Goal: H1, H2, H3, H4)